rughanigaurav/phpdocker/README.md

 # Do below steps to run the project

-1---> Create app folder in docker directory
+1---> Create app folder in project directory

 2---> Provide 777 permission to app folder